 We’ll paddle through most of the day, in a relaxed pace with a good lunch break and pauses as needed.

 Lunch is usually in a snack bar or café on a square in the city.
 Our most common stops are in Campo S.S.
 Giovanni e Paolo near the hospital, and in Campo San Barnaba in Dorsoduro but the choice is normally made by the guide during the tour.

-Full day tours are for people with a good deal of paddling experience.
+Full day tours such as the history tour in Venice, are for people with a good deal of paddling experience.